-Darrell is a Lecturer in Archaeology and History, with teaching and research emphases in the classical and Late Antique periods, particularly focused on the former Roman provinces of Arabia (i.e. the modern Hashemite Kingdom of Jordan) and Britannia, as well as technical/methodological approaches to archaeological fieldwork and interpretation including remote sensing (e.g. LiDAR, aerial/satellite imagery, geophysics), GIS analysis, and 3D photogrammetry.
+Darrell is an archaeologist and ancient historian, with teaching and research emphases in the classical and Late Antique periods, particularly focused on the former Roman provinces of Arabia (i.e. the modern Hashemite Kingdom of Jordan) and Britannia, as well as technical/methodological approaches to archaeological fieldwork and interpretation including remote sensing (e.g. LiDAR, aerial/satellite imagery, geophysics), GIS analysis, and 3D photogrammetry.
 Darrell also maintains a keen interest in the history of British chorography-antiquarianism that gave rise to the modern discipline of archaeology, and the role of theory in Archaeology.
 From 2010-2016, Darrell served as the Chairperson of the Theoretical Roman Archaeology Conference (TRAC) Standing Committee, and is now a member of TRAC's international Advisory Panel.

 Prior to his appointment at Canterbury Christ Church University, Darrell worked as a British School at Rome-funded postdoctoral researcher at Durham University, where he also completed his MA and PhD degrees in Archaeology.
 Previously, Darrell completed a BSc in Behavioural Science with an emphasis in Anthropological Archaeology at Andrews University (USA).